wavemaker/docs/learn/app-development/widgets/basic/video.md

 ---
-title: "Media - Video Widget"
+title: "Video Widget"
 id: ""
+sidebar_label: "Video"
 ---
 ---

-WaveMaker supports video media files with Video widget.
-Just drag and drop the **Video** widget and bind it to the resource using the Property Panel.
+WaveMaker supports video media.
+To use a video in your project, simply drag and drop the **Video** widget and bind it to the resource using the Property Panel.

 :::note
 The following table gives the browser support for **audio** and **video** resources.
+To learn more about audio file support, see [Audio Widget](/learn/app-development/widgets/basic/audio).
 :::

 |Browser|MP4|WebM|Ogg|